 Budapest, the capital of Hungary, is one of the worlds prettiest cities.
 With over 1.7 million citizens and 200+ museums, fairs, festivals, and other attractions – it’s a world-class cultural hub, too.

-We started our day in Budapest with a tour from a local guide, who showed us some of the major sites and told us about some of the city’s history.
-Who knew that it used to be three cities?
-It gets its current name from two of these cities – “Buda” and “Pest.”
-They used to be separated by the Danube, but now the river just runs straight through the city.
+We started our day in Budapest with a tour from a local guide who showed us a handful of the major sites and told us about some of the city’s history.
+It used to be three cities, and it gets its current name from two of those cities: “Buda” and “Pest.”
+They used to be separated by the Danube, but now the river just runs through the city.
 Here are some of the sights we encountered on our walk:

 Having worked up quite an appetite (we walked at least six miles during that trip!) it was finally time for lunch.
 Our guide took us to a street lined with restaurants, shops, and other cultural hot-spots.
-There were craftsmen selling their products all along the sides, and people from all over the world strolled along, enjoying the lively atmosphere so characteristic of Budapest.
+There were craftsmen selling their products and people from all over the world strolling along, enjoying the lively atmosphere.
 The street was closed to cars, so it was safe to simply walk through.
-It was truly incredible to be a part of that scene.

-As if the day could get even more perfect – our weekend guides had a surprise for us.
-We were going to Budapest’s famous natural thermal baths.
+We then found out that our weekend guides had a surprise for us: we’d be going to Budapest’s famous natural thermal baths.
 The trip was optional, and my friends and I decided at the last minute that we wanted to go.
 And we were so glad that we did.

 We left as it was beginning to get dark, perfect timing to walk around the brightly-lit city.
-They say that the city takes on a whole new character once the sun goes down, but it was hard to imagine what that might be until I actually saw it for myself.
-We stopped for dinner (yet another great Hungarian dish, a salmon steak with traditionally cooked vegetables, plus a cup of hot green tea – I was into the tea that day, and a creamy mousse-like dessert) before setting out to explore.
-What we saw took our breath away.
+Our guides said that the city would take on a whole new character once the sun went down, and it was hard to imagine what that might be until I actually saw it for myself.
+We stopped for dinner (yet another great Hungarian dish, a salmon steak with traditionally cooked vegetables, plus a cup of hot green tea – I was into the tea that day – and a creamy mousse for dessert) before setting out to explore.

 Unfortunately, it was getting late.
 With the next morning’s early wake-up call in mind, we headed back to the hostel to rest up for our upcoming Austrian adventures.
 I’ll never forget my time in Budapest, and I’m so grateful that we were able to see so much of the city in our short time there.